cosmos/ibc/spec/ics-4-channel-and-packet-semantics/README.md

 Directionality and ordering are independent, so one can speak of a bidirectional unordered channel, a unidirectional ordered channel, etc.

-All channels provide exactly-once packet delivery, meaning that a packet sent on one end of a channel is delivered no more than once, eventually, to the other end.
+All channels provide exactly-once packet delivery, meaning that a packet sent on one end of a channel is delivered no more and no less than once, eventually, to the other end.

 This specification only concerns itself with *bidirectional ordered* channels. *Unidirectional* and *unordered* channels use almost exactly the same protocol and will be outlined in a future ICS.